TrashMob-eco/TrashMob/TrashMob/WebsiteUserStories.md

 1. As a user, I want to be able to sign in to the site so that I can participate in events.
 	1. When clicking the sign in button, I want to return to the page I was on after the sign in is complete	.
 1. As a user, I want see a list of all upcoming events so that I can participate in them.
+	1. The list should include a card for each event that shows:
+		1. Event name
+		1. Date
+		1. Time
+		1. A button to take the user to the Event Details Page
+		1. A button to register for the event
 1. As a user, I want see a map of all upcoming events so that I can participate in them.
+	1. The map should include a custom pin for each event that shows:
+		1. Event name
+		1. Date
+		1. Time
+		1. A button to take the user to the Event Details Page
+		1. A button to register for the event
+	1. The map pin color for upcoming events should be different from the map pin color for past events.
 1. As a user, I want to be able to filter the list of all upcoming events so that I can participate in them.
 	1. Filters should include:
 		1. Date Range